Find Affordable College Courses

 Memphis, TN

 Rhodes College ranked #6 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in Tennessee list.
-Located in the city of Memphis, Rhodes College is a private not-for-profit school with a small student population.
+Located in the city of Memphis, Rhodes College is a private not-for-profit college with a small student population.

 Of the 12 students majoring in natural resources and conservation at Rhodes College, 17% are male and 83% are female.